Why Radiology as a Career Choice?

 You can work remotely or anywhere with a good internet connection.

 When you are on call you can just take it from home.
 Your area of interest can be as big or small as you like.

-The Pros of Radiology As a Career Choice – PRO #2: It’s Interesting Work
+The Pros of Radiology as a Career Choice – PRO #2: It’s Interesting Work

 You see a wide range of diseases and interact with a broad range of doctors across every age group of patient.
-It’s intellectually challenging.

-PRO #3: Good Demand for Radiologists
+Why Radiology as a Career Choice PRO #3: Good Demand for Radiologists

 It can be smart career move.

 Many medical degree graduates often opt for surgery, pediatrics, general practitioner etc, so there is much demand for radiologists these days.